domnica/EFX/README.md

 # EFX
 The algorithm for finding EFX allocations is described in the paper (EFX_paper.zip).
-Note the paper is currently under review at a conference.

 - The implementation can be found in main_implementation.ipynb.
 The program generates a random instance of valuations and finds an EFX allocation for that instance.

 - To visualize the runtime of the algorithm for n=15 agents and growing number of items (from m = 3 to m = 1050), run the accompanying notebook EFX-visualizations-15-agents.ipynb.
 - To visualize the runtime for m = 10,000 items and growing number of agents (from n = 4 to n = 100), run the notebook EFX_visualizations_10k_items.ipynb.
+- To visualize the runtime for n=8 agents and m = 160 items with correlated valuations, run the notebook EFX_visualizations_correlated_8_agents_160_items.ipynb.